spring-projects/spring-boot/spring-zero-actuator/README.md

     management.port: 9001
     logging.file: target/log.out

-Those examples are properties that Spring Bootstrap itself binds to out of the box, so if you make that change and run the app again, you will find the home page on port 9000 instead of 8080:
+Those examples are properties that Spring Zero itself binds to out of the box, so if you make that change and run the app again, you will find the home page on port 9000 instead of 8080: